Oxygen | Radio Show

 Today, having a low blood oxygen level is a normal clinical finding for people with chronic diseases.
 Why is that?

-In this episode, Raederle (me), Jay and Lenny Revell discuss oxygen, its function in the body, and why oxygen is critical in healing disease.
+In this episode, Raederle (me), Lytenian and Lenny Revell discuss oxygen, its function in the body, and why oxygen is critical in healing disease.
 To listen to the audio, click here.

 The connection between oxygen and cancer